 Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection The central band of the site falls within the 'Sparsely settled farmed -2 Policy S9 'Environment' and -1 of the natural valley floors' landscape character area.
 This area is typified by the DM1 'High Quality Design' in environment presence of rivers or streams and related flat or gently sloping the Local Plan Review would valley bottoms within the low lying areas of the district.
 The north provide some mitigation. and south portions of the site falls within the 'Lower rolling farmed Criteria within the policy seek and settled valley slopes' landscape character area.
 This area is measures to protect and typified by having a gently rolling and strongly undulating landscape strengthen environmental which is intensively farmed.
 The site is reasonably enclosed to features which contribute Colebrook Lane and is part of a rolling landscape.
 There is limited towards the character and wider landscape impact, but a more localised impact if the site is biodiversity of the surrounding developed.
-Given the scale of development a negative effect is countryside and mitigation considered. through the provision of green infrastructure including the protection of amonity less! protection of amenity local space.
+Given the scale of development a negative effect is countryside and mitigation considered. through the provision of green infrastructure including the protection of amenity local space.
 Given the above mitigation measures, but the potential impacts on landscape, a slight negative effect is considered.
-B) Protection The site occupies a large area in a landscape with evidence of -1/?
-Criteria within the policy seek 0/? and promotion prehistoric and Roman activity in the vicinity.
-Any planning mitigation through of a quality application for development here will need to be supported by the archaeological mitigation. built and results of an appropriate level of archaeological works to allow the historic significance of the heritage asset to be understood along with the environment impact of the development upon it.
-An overall slight negative and uncertain effect is considered.
-C) Mitigating Kia Ora Farm and fishing lakes to the west of the site.
-The Cole -2 Criteria within the policy seek +1 the effects of Brook runs from the east circling the bottom half of the site, and mitigation measures through climate change then parallel to boundary (on south east side).
-Approximately 1.6 ha retention of land in the of the site lies within Flood Zone 2 & 3 and 1 ha of the site lies floodplain as informal amenity within the functional floodplain.
-The remainder of the site (16.7ha) open space.
-A policy lies within Flood Zone 1.
-One Critical Drainage Area is identified at requirement in the Local Plan Cullompton.
-A Flood Risk Assessment will be required at the Review seeks mitigation planning application stage to determine specific recommendations through the provision of for mitigation.
-However, Cullompton is well served by a local and Sustainable Urban Drainage wider bus service which could help reduce car travel and therefore Systems to deal with surface carbon emissions.
-Taking into account flood risk but the provision of water run-off and a regular bus service an overall negative effect is considered. arrangements for future
+B) Protection and promotion of a quality built and historic environment The site occupies a large area in a landscape with evidence of prehistoric and Roman activity in the vicinity.
+Any planning application for development here will need to be supported by the results of an appropriate level of archaeological works to allow the significance of the heritage asset to be understood along with the impact of the development upon it.
+An overall slight negative and uncertain effect is considered. -1/?
+Criteria within the policy seek mitigation through archaeological mitigation.
+0/?
+C) Mitigating the effects of climate change Kia Ora Farm and fishing lakes to the west of the site.
+The Cole Brook runs from the east circling the bottom half of the site, and then parallel to boundary (on south east side).
+Approximately 1.6 ha of the site lies within Flood Zone 2 & 3 and 1 ha of the site lies within the functional floodplain.
+The remainder of the site (16.7ha) lies within Flood Zone 1.
+One Critical Drainage Area is identified at Cullompton.
+A Flood Risk Assessment will be required at the planning application stage to determine specific recommendations for mitigation.
+However, Cullompton is well served by a local and wider bus service which could help reduce car travel and therefore carbon emissions.
+Taking into account flood risk but the provision of a regular bus service an overall negative effect is considered. -2 Criteria within the policy seek mitigation measures through retention of land in the floodplain as informal amenity open space.
+A policy requirement in the Local Plan Review seeks mitigation through the provision of Sustainable Urban Drainage Systems to deal with surface water run-off and arrangements for future +1